flare-foundation/docs/docs/user/fassets/minting-redeeming-cli.md

-# Minting and Redeeming FAssets
+# Using the Command Line to Mint and Redeem FAssets

 Users of the [FAssets](../../tech//fassets/index.md) system can mint and redeem FAssets, allowing tokens on blockchains that do not support smart contracts to be used trustlessly with smart contracts on the Flare blockchain.